ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/configurability/provide-values-to-configurable-variables.md

 If you need to use another configuration file, you can specify it by providing its path via the `BAL_CONFIG_FILES` environment variable.
 Ballerina also supports specifying multiple configuration files using this environment variable with the OS-specific separator.
 The file precedence order will be as specified in the environment variable.

 >**Info:** Once the environment variable is specified, the `Config.toml` will not be considered for the configuration values by default.
 Therefore, if you are required to use the `Config.toml` file along with others, you need to specify all of them via `BAL_CONFIG_FILES` in the order in which they should be executed.
 Also, you can use the `Config.toml` file located in the `tests` directory to provide configuration values for testing the code.
+For more details, see [Define test-specific configurations](/learn/test-ballerina-code/configure-tests/#define-test-specific-configurations).

 For example, if the configurable variables are defined in the following way,